Modern YEAR THREE

 | >>> NEXT: YEAR FOUR >>>

-1. [1]JACK JAMES: Manning pretty much left the relationship between Batman and Dinah very open to interpretation.
+1. [1]JACK JAMES: In The Batman Files, Matthew Manning pretty much leaves the relationship between Batman and Dinah very open to interpretation.
 It could be what you say, but it also could just point out to Batman being a stalker (as he usually is) and investigating her just because of her connection to her mother.
 But then again, he could’ve also had some sort of relationship with her—maybe not as Batman, but as Bruce Wayne.
 Maybe that was his way of investigating her.
 He may have dated her as Bruce Wayne because it’s clear in other comics she doesn’t know Batman’s real identity (as late as during Bruce Wayne: Murderer?).
 And honestly, a rebellious and young Dinah dating a playboy billionaire before dating Ollie doesn’t seem too much of a stretch.

 COLLIN COLSHER: Manning could be referencing Frank Miller’s All-Star Batman and Robin, in which Batman kisses Black Canary and seems overtly sexual with her.
 Or he could simply be referencing the Silver Age where Batman and Black Canary also shared a kiss and toyed with the idea of a serious romance (albeit briefly), right before Dinah started dating Ollie.